 Facebook was set to launch its own “crypto” in 2020 called Libra, likely to be a stablecoin.
 A long way from the original ideals of cryptocurrency, merely a cheap way to offer a centralised payment system like PayPal at a fraction of the cost, but to the world – mainstream adoption of crypto!
 Watch the Bitcoin price soar!

 Mining.
-Whereas the days of mining bitcoin for profit are long gone for computer users, ether classic or cryptonight based currencies can still be mined with a “modest”, say £200+, graphics card.
-At the time of writing, you can make about 80p a day with a mid-range GPU (after electricity costs), but this value is tending to reduce slowly. whattomine.com is an excellent site to look at what cryptos are worth mining.
+Whereas the days of mining Bitcoin for profit are long gone for computer users, ether classic or cryptonight-based currencies can still be mined with a “modest”, say £200+, graphics card.
+At the time of writing, you can make about 80p a day with a mid-range GPU (after electricity costs), but this value tends to reduce slowly. whattomine.com is an excellent site to look at what cryptos are worth mining.
 As a general guide, don’t buy a pricey GPU just for mining crypto (buy on an exchange), but if you already have a decent “games-spec” PC, give it a go!
 Always opt to mine via a pool, and do your own research on the best ones, it’s too dynamic to recommend here.
 Nicehash is easy but has been hacked in the past.
-MultiPoolMiner is a fine piece of work but set up a Mining Pool Hub auto-exchange first, or you’ll end up with 10s of low-value altcoins!.
+MultiPoolMiner is a fine piece of work but set up a Mining Pool Hub auto-exchange first, or you’ll end up with 10s of low-value altcoins!
 Just bear in mind it’s all unregulated, so always extract earned monies asap (from mining pools AND exchanges).

 Buying-in.
 You need some Bitcoin!
-Open an account with bittylicious or Kraken. bittylicious is old skol, buy using bank transfer to your personal wallet like Electrum. take backups of your wallet and secure them, understand what your Private Key is.
+Open an account with bittylicious or Kraken. bittylicious is old skol, buy using a bank transfer to your personal wallet like Electrum. take backups of your wallet and secure them, and understand what your Private Key is.
 If you’re keeping £1000s in cryptos, get your head around cold/offline wallets.
-Kraken is an exchange with lots of trader friendly features.
+Kraken is an exchange with lots of trader-friendly features.
 Like an App? crypto.com is feature-rich.
 Don’t keep too much of anything on these unregulated exchanges, they’re not safe.
 If you’re solely interested in buying and selling with fiat and don’t care about wallets and sending or receiving Bitcoin/Ether/Litecoin, the Revolut App will do it, with a not-so-modest 1.5% commission in and out.

 If you just want to lose, sorry try to make a quick buck, try spread-betting.
 We like Plus500.
 It’s just online gambling as has nothing to do with the game-changing properties of crypto.
-If you must, Bitcoin is the classic momentum buy – if is raises say 25% in one week, buy.
+If you must, Bitcoin is the classic momentum buy – if it raises say 25% in one week, buy.
 Don’t be greedy, take your profits, and when your stop-losses start kicking in, get out and wait for the next momentum move (If you need another Lambo! 😉 ).
 Go short at your peril.
-If you really want to make money spread-betting develop your own Spread Betting App!
+If you want to make money spread-betting develop your own Spread Betting App!